firdawse/RAG-papers-review/README.md

     This approach encourages the language model to think beyond specific examples and focus on broader concepts and principles.

-    This template replicates the “Step-Back” prompting technique that

- improves performance on complex questions by first asking a “step back” question.
+    This template replicates the “Step-Back” prompting technique thatimproves performance on complex questions by first asking a “step back” question.
 This technique can be combined with standard question-answering RAG applications by retrieving information for both the original and step-back questions.
 Below is an example of a step-back prompt.

     ![Untitled](RAG%20Papers%20review%2078ff49fce0a849b4bf3f8fcfd80bbe97/Untitled%209.png)